MATHEMATICAL FICTION:

 GenreHistorical Fiction, Adventure/Espionage,

-MotifCool/Heroic Mathematicians, Real Mathematicians, War, Turing,
+MotifCool/Heroic Mathematicians, Real Mathematicians, War, Alan Turing,

 TopicComputers/Cryptography,